Navigated to

 • a question-based template adapted for the Chemical Biological Centre (KBC) (English).

-The open-ended version has all the questions, while the question-based version adapts the questions to your answers and provides suggestions on how you can answer them.
+The open-ended template includes all questions, whereas the question-based template is conditional and hence adapts the questions to your previous answers.
+It also provides suggestions on how you can answer the questions.

 Log into DMPOnline and create a plan

 Log into DMPonline with your UMU ID and password.
 The first time you log in, you will need to create a user account.
-After logging in, you will be taken to your dashboard where you can see your existing data management plans.
+After logging in, you will be taken to your dashboard.
+Once you have created a data management plan, or been invited to edit or comment on an existing one, you can find it on the dashboard.

 To create a plan based on Umeå University’s data management plan template: